-Bosnia: Production of TPP Stanari above planned28.
-August 2017. / SEE Energy News
+Bosnia: Production of TPP Stanari above planned, SEE Energy News

 In the past year, thermal power plant Stanari has produced 1,953,627 MWh of electricity, which is above the amount planned for this period, while record monthly production was achieved in January 2017 with 206,735 MWh of electricity.